codefresh-io/cli-v2/docs/commands/cli-v2_runtime_install.md

 ```
       --context string              The name of the kubeconfig context to use
       --demo-resources              Installs demo resources (default: true) (default true)
+      --disable-rollback            If true, will not perform installation rollback after a failed installation
   -t, --git-token string            Your git provider api token [GIT_TOKEN]
   -u, --git-user string             Your git provider user name [GIT_USER] (not required in GitHub)
   -h, --help                        help for install